|

 Finally, go ahead and build an outer frame the same way.

-Step 3 – Make the Outer Frame
+Step 4: Build and Attach the Outer Frame

 A collage of steps showing how to build a wooden frame measuring, staining, mounting, and strengthening the corners with nails.

-1. Measure your canvas art.
+1. Measure your finished canvas.

 Here is the final picture frame with a canvas.
 It adds a bit of warmth to our very white kitchen.